 The Company is a public company, incorporated and domiciled in Malaysia.
-The registered office of the Company is located at the 11th Floor, Wisma Bumi Raya, No. 10, Jalan Raja Laut, 50350 Kuala Lumpur, Malaysia.
+The registered office of the Company is located at 11th Floor, Wisma Bumi Raya, No. 10, Jalan Raja Laut, 50350 Kuala Lumpur, Malaysia.

-The holding and ultimate holding company is Pacific & Orient Berhad, a company incorporated in Malaysia and listed on the Main Board of Bursa Malaysia Securities Berhad.
+The holding and ultimate holding company is Pacific & Orient Berhad, a company incorporated in Malaysia and listed on the Main Market of Bursa Malaysia Securities Berhad.

-The financial statements of the company were authorised for issue on 27 November 2008 pursuant to a resolution by the Board of Directors.
+The financial statements of the company were authorised for issue on 26 November 2009 pursuant to a resolution by the Board of Directors.